dwebprotocol/dweb-sdk/README.md

   - `webrtcBootstrap **Browser**: ['https://webrtc-signal.dwebx.net/'] **BROWSER**`: The WebRTC bootstrap server list used by [discovery-swarm-webrtc](https://github.com/geut/discovery-swarm-webrtc)
   - `wsProxy **Browser**: 'wss://dswarm.dwebx.net' **BROWSER**`: The Websocket proxy used for [dswarm-proxy-ws](https://github.com/dwebprotocol/dswarm-proxy-ws)

-Options for the *hyperspace* backend:
+Options for the *dhub* backend:

-- `opts.dhubOpts` Options to initialize the connection to a hyperspace server.
+- `opts.dhubOpts` Options to initialize the connection to a dhub server.
     - `client`: An optional [@dhub/client](https://github.com/dwebprotocol/dhub-client) instance.
 If not set a client will be created automatically.
     - `protocol`: The protocol to use.
 Defaults to `ws` in browsers and `uds` in Node.js.
     - `port`: If using the `ws` protocol: Port of the Websocket to connect to (default `9000`)
     - `host`: For `ws` protocol: Hostname of the Websocket to connect to (default `localhost`).
-For `uds` protocol: Name of the socket (default `hyperspace`).
+For `uds` protocol: Name of the socket (default `dhub`).

 Options for all backends:

 - `opts.basestore`: An optional [Basestore](https://github.com/dwebprotocol/basestore) instance for using as ddatabase storage.
-- `opts.corestoreOpts`: Options to pass into Basestore when it's initialized.
+- `opts.basestoreOpts`: Options to pass into Basestore when it's initialized.
-- `opts.coreOpts`: This lets you configure the behavior of [DDatabase](https://github.com/dwebprotocol/ddatabase) instances
+- `opts.baseOpts`: This lets you configure the behavior of [DDatabase](https://github.com/dwebprotocol/ddatabase) instances
   - `sparse: true`: Whether the history should be loaded on the fly instead of replicating the full history
   - `extensions`: The set of extension message types to use with this feed when replicating.
   - `valueEncoding: 'json' | 'utf-8' | 'binary'`: The encoding to use for the data stored in the ddatabase.
 Use JSON to store / retrieve objects.
 - `opts.driveOpts`: This lets you configure the behavior of [dDrive](https://github.com/dwebprotocol/ddrive) instances
   - `sparse: true`: Whether the history should be loaded on the fly instead of replicating the full history
 - `opts.dnsOpts`: Configure the [dWeb DNS](https://github.com/dwebprotocol/dweb-dns) resolution module.
 You probably shouldn't mess with this.
-  - `recordName: 'dat'`: name of .well-known file
+  - `recordName: 'dweb'`: name of .well-known file
   - `protocolRegex: /^dweb:\/\/([0-9a-f]{64})/i`: RegExp object for custom protocol
   - `hashRegex: /^[0-9a-f]{64}?$/i`: RegExp object for custom hash i.e.
   - `txtRegex: /"?dwebkey=([0-9a-f]{64})"?/i`: RegExp object for DNS TXT record of custom protocol